 Software robots aren’t just for the IT department, although RPA often starts in IT and spreads from there.
 Each department in each industry has unique tasks and workflows.
 Robotic process automation has the flexibility to take on any repeated process, even if it involves niche or homegrown applications.

-Robotic Process Automation Examples
+Examples of Robotic Process Automation

 In the webinar, Pat presented some real-life examples of robotic process automation in use.
 The first was a rental and repair company that needed to keep many manuals on file for their lists of parts.
 Once the manuals were scanned, an employee would have to read through the PDF, finding the parts and their descriptions and copying the information into a spreadsheet.
 Every time an update to a manual came out, the process had to be repeated.